-There are 7 tabs in the Modify Dimension Style window: Lines, Symbols and Arrows, Text, Fit, Primary Units, Alternate Units. and Tolerances.
-You need to select the Fit tab and change the overall scale of dimension from 1.0 to 0.694 (Figure 3.14).
-There is only one textbox in this window, so it is easy to locate and make the change.
-Next, go to the Text tab and change the text size to 0.125.
+There are 7 tabs in the Modify Dimension Style window: Lines, Symbols and Arrows, Text, Fit, Primary Units, Alternate Units, and Tolerances.
+Go to the Text tab and change the text size to 0.125 (Figure 3.14).

-Figure 3.14 - The Dimension Style Manager window, Fit tab
+Figure 3.14 - The Dimension Style Manager window, Text tab

-Select the Primary Units to change decimal places.
-The form is broken into Linear Dimensions and Angular Dimensions halves.
-In the Precision list box in the Linear Dimensions section, select the dropdown menu to open the list and highlight the 0.00 in the list to change from 4-place to 2place decimal.
-In addition, you can change Precision in the Angular Dimensions list box to 0.0 (Figure 3.15).
+Select the Primary Units tab to change decimal places.
+You can change the settings for both Linear Dimensions and Angular Dimensions.
+In the Precision list box in the Linear Dimensions section, select the dropdown menu the list to open and highlight "0.00".
+In addition, you can change Precision the in the Angular Dimensions list box to 0.0 (Figure 3.15).